diego-renato/desafio-iafront/ANALISES.md

 <br>
 <br>

 Also, I tried the GAP statistic using k-means.
-The GAP statistic, (see the original paper[GAP](https://statweb.stanford.edu/~gwalther/gap)), is obtained by taking the expected value of the mean for every distance pairwase for each cluster minus the logarithm of this mean.
+The GAP statistic, (see the original paper [GAP](https://statweb.stanford.edu/~gwalther/gap)), is obtained by taking the expected value of the mean for every distance pairwase for each cluster minus the logarithm of this mean.
 The optimal number of *K* is that maximize the GAP statistic.
 In the next graph we can see different values of *K* with the respective GAP value.